yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 🎯***O(n.log(n))***

 --------------------------------------------------------------------------------------
-But, Let's say there are m stops for the bus and at each stop one people acquiring the seat leaves and another person enteres the bus.
+But, Let's say there are m stops for the bus and at each stop, one person acquiring the seat leaves and another person enters the bus.
 To whom do you allot the seat?
-Will you do sorting again and again for each stop and allot the seat to the person with maximum age?
+Will you do sorting again and again for each stop and allow the seat to the person with maximum age?
 Let's first analyze this approach...

 Sorting for each stop will take ***O(n.log(n))*** time and doing it m times.
-So, the total time-complexity will be ***O(m.n.log(n))***.
+So, the total time complexity will be ***O(m.n.log(n))***.

 Now, We want to optimize the algorithm.
 Here comes our Data-Structure ***Priority-Queue or Heap***.